xvsfvv/HE-BCI-Analysis-Project/README.md

 ![HE-BCI Analysis Project](topic_image.png)

+**📄 Report Format**: The project report is completed in LaTeX format and stored in `@report/report_latex/`.
+For quick viewing, download this folder, compress it to ZIP format, and upload it to [Overleaf](https://www.overleaf.com/) for online compilation and viewing.

 ## Project Overview

 This project conducts an in-depth analysis of **Higher Education Business and Community Interaction (HE-BCI)** data, focusing on **Durham University** and the **North East England region** knowledge exchange performance assessment.
 The project employs a comprehensive analytical approach across five dimensions: income, intellectual property, public engagement, regional positioning, and trend prediction, providing data-driven decision support for university strategic planning.